jordan-simonovski/jordansimonov-ski/content/posts/systems-observability.md

 While pre-production testing is very much a common practice in modern software development, the idea of testing with live traffic is seen as something alarming.
 This requires not only a change in mindset, but also importantly requires an overhaul in system design, along with a solid investment in release engineering practices and tooling.

 In essence, not only do we want to architect for failure, but also coding and testing for failure when the default is to code and test for success.
+We must also acknowledge that our work isn't done once we've pushed our code to production.

 We should aspire to look to expand the reach of our testing.
 The following diagram mentions many of the ways we can begin writing more resilient systems: